 For casual viewers, the paint job that a car or truck has will say volumes about the owner of said vehicle.
 A poorly-wrought paint job with rusty spots tells onlookers that the person in question really doesn’t care about their vehicle.
 On the other hand, a well-maintained paint job will say that they are passionate about their truck.

 A pretty paint job will definitely put your truck in the public eye, especially with those who don’t really know much about the mechanical elements of trucks.
-The thing that most people don’t understand about painting show trucks is that you don’t always need “over the top” types of illustration.
+The thing that most people don’t understand about paint jobs is that you don’t always need “over the top” types of illustration.

 In many situations, a simple candy paint or “ghost” paint job will look just as great, if not better.
 After all, no one said that you have to turn your truck into Grave Digger in order to win a show – unless you want to win a monster truck show, anyway.